L-X-T/sybit-essentials-modern/labs/00_getting-started.md

 2. Note that the `app.component.html` has an element `<router-outlet></router-outlet>`.
 This is the placeholder for the router.

-3. Look at the module in the `app.module.ts` file.
+3. Look at the config in the `app.config.ts` file.

 4. Look at the `index.html` file.